CartoDB/cartodb/doc/frontend/org.md

 ## changes

-- ``User`` model has a organization attribute.
-Each user is **always** inside a organization, so this be always filled.
-When the organization contains only an user the application behavior is the same than we have currently (CartoDB 2.0)
+- ``User`` model has an organization attribute.
+Each user is **always** inside an organization, so this will be always filled.
+When the organization contains only a user, the application behavior is the same than we currently have (CartoDB 2.0)

 - ``Visualization`` object contains a ``permission`` attribute (instance of ``cdb.admin.Permission``)